Search the Health Library

 Baltimore, MD 21287 map

 Dr. Christine Pratilas is a hematologist and medical oncologist at the Sidney Kimmel Comprehensive Cancer Center and an Assistant Professor of Oncology and Pediatrics at the Johns Hopkins University School of Medicine.
-She joined the Hopkins our pediatric sarcoma/solid tumor team in 2014.
+She joined the Hopkins pediatric sarcoma/solid tumor team in 2014.

 Dr. Pratilas received her undergraduate degree in Biology from Drew University in New Jersey and her medical degree from the Robert Wood Johnson Medical School, where she completed her internship and residency between 1999 and 2002.
 From 2002 to 2005 she was a fellow in hematology and oncology in the Memorial Sloan Kettering Cancer Center (MSKCC) Department of Pediatrics, and in the Department of Pediatric Hematology and Oncology at New York Weill Cornell Medical Center.
-She then worked for three years as a postdoctoral research fellow in Dr. Neal Rosen’s Molecular Oncogenesis Laboratory at MSKCC.
+She also worked for three years as a postdoctoral research fellow in Dr. Neal Rosen’s Molecular Oncogenesis Laboratory at MSKCC.

 From 2006 to 2014 she attended on the Pediatric Oncology unit at MSKCC, supervising the care of children while overseeing the work of fellows, residents, and nurse practitioners.
 In 2011 she began her specialization in the care of pediatric sarcoma patients, overseeing their care in a weekly clinic.

 During her years in the lab of Dr. Rosen, a distinguished molecular geneticist, Dr. Pratilas focused her research on signal transduction, which involves figuring out how a cell’s internal molecular pathways work, and how those pathways can be molecularly controlled.
 This knowledge is the basis for developing promising new molecularly targeted cancer therapies, which is the focus of Dr. Pratilas’s research.
-One of her most important contributions to date has been to advance our understanding of how certain proteins that can be mutated in cancer known as RAF inhibitors affect a cancer cell’s behavior.
+One of her most important contributions to date has been to advance our understanding of how certain proteins that can be mutated in cancer known as RAF kinases affect a cancer cell’s behavior.

 - Assistant Professor of Oncology and Pediatrics